GEEKZE97/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Dalian University of China
+- name: Dalian University of Technology
   url: http://en.dlut.edu.cn/

 # Short bio (displayed in user profile at end of posts)